Satellite Internet Mini Kit

 Installation Summary

-Here’s a complete overview of the Starlink Mini Kit, SpaceX’s most portable internet terminal designed for mobile use, emergencies, or compact setups:
+Here’s a complete overview of the Mini Kit, SpaceX’s most portable internet terminal designed for mobile use, emergencies, or compact setups:

-Starlink Mini Dish (~11.75" x 10.2"; 30 x 26 cm)
+Mini Dish (~11.75" x 10.2"; 30 x 26 cm)

 Built-in Wi‑Fi Router (integrated into the dish)